sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

           +--ro non-alarms?   uint64
 ```

-The following is sonic yang for alarms.
+The following is SONiC yang for alarms.
 ```
 module: sonic-alarm
   +--rw sonic-alarm